gdsfactory/gdsfactory/docs/developer.md

 # Installation

-We support Python 3.10 or 3.11, and recommend [VSCode](https://code.visualstudio.com/) IDE.
+We support Python 3.10, 3.11 and 3.12, and recommend [VSCode](https://code.visualstudio.com/) IDE.
 If you do not have Python installed, you can [download Anaconda](https://www.anaconda.com/download/).

 Upon Python installation, open Anaconda Prompt as Administrator and install the latest gdsfactory